UW-INFO442-SP24/ui-unicorns/README.md

 - React JS
 - Bootstrap
 - Leaflet
-- HTML, CSS, JaveScript
+- HTML, CSS, JavaScript

 To run this code, first install all the npm packages.
 Then, go into the project folder and type the following command to install all npm packages:

 `npm install`

-In order to run the application, type the following command:
+To run the application, type the following command:

 `npm start`